aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/worksheets/protect-and-unprotect-worksheet/_index.md

 The Worksheet class provides the Protection property that is used to apply these advanced protection settings.
 The Protection property is in fact an object of the [**Protection**](https://apireference.aspose.com/cells/java/com.aspose.cells/protection) class that encapsulates several Boolean properties for disabling or enabling restrictions.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-worksheets-AdvancedProtectionSettingsUsingAsposeCells-AdvancedProtectionSettingsUsingAsposeCells.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-AdvancedProtectionSettingsUsingAsposeCells-AdvancedProtectionSettingsUsingAsposeCells.java" >}}

 Below is a small example application.
 It opens an Excel file and uses most of the advanced protection settings supported by Excel XP and later versions.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-worksheets-AdvancedProtection-AdvancedProtection.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-AdvancedProtection-AdvancedProtection.java" >}}

 {{% alert color="primary" %}}